Fionapason/ApasonPython/readme.md

 In order for Apasōn to run correctly, **it is pertinent that the code is configured congruently with the way the hardware is set up**.
 As all instruments are connected to Arduinos, and not directly to the Raspberry Pi, on which the Python code runs, every sensor or instrument is called up via a **unique character command**.
 (Unique _to the Arduino_; both Arduinos are in fact running on the same code)
-For this reason, sensors and instrument **need** to be plugged into the corresponding Arduino pin, or the Python **as well as** the Arduino Code will need to be adapted significantly.
+For this reason, sensors and instruments **need** to be plugged into the corresponding Arduino pin, or **both the Python and the Arduino Code** will need to be adapted significantly.

 Using **names** for the sensors, and in general making changes **within the configuration file only**, allows for an easy adaptation of the control system, without changing the more primitive serial communication between RPi and Arduino.